gbv/beaconspec/beacon.md

 A URI pattern is allowed to contain the broader set of characters allowed in Internationalized Resource Identifiers (IRI) [](#RFC3987).
-The URI constructed from a URI pattern by template processing can be transformed to an IRI by following the process defined in Section 3.2 of [](#RFC3987).
+The URI constructed from a URI pattern by template processing can be transformed to a IRI by following the process defined in Section 3.2 of [](#RFC3987).

      Example value    Expression   Copied as